 Total joint replacement surgery is a safe but significant medical event.
-The following information outlines the general process and activities for patients having a total hip replacement.
+The following information outlines the general process and activities for patients having a traditional total hip replacement, hip replacement with anterior approach, or hip replacement due to fracture.
 (Note: This information does not replace testing and consultation with an orthopedic specialist.)

 Part 1 – Before Surgery

 Once you and your orthopedic surgeon have determined that you should have joint replacement surgery, you work with the surgeon’s office to schedule pre-testing and education.

 Pre-testing happens at the orthopedic office or at the hospital well before the day of surgery.
 This testing helps ensure that your body is ready for surgery.
 Testing includes a heart EKG and discussions with the surgical team to identify and address any pre-existing medical conditions.
 Chronic diseases such as COPD, heart disease or high blood pressure may change how you prepare for surgery, or what the team needs to do to properly care for you during and after surgery.